mimelator/wavelength-arch-decoder/README.md

 cargo run --release
 ```

 The server will start on `http://localhost:8080` by default.
+See the [Configuration](#-configuration) section for all available environment variables.

 ### First Analysis